Galadou/so_long/README.md

 Find all the body/plush in the place.
 The Company put on top of the screen your mission of the day.
 DONT DIE.
 It will cost money to The Company.

-Thanks for report bug, feeling or any idea at my discord : Gala
+Thanks for report bug, feeling or any idea at my discord : galadou

 This litle game is a project named so_long, coming from the 42 school.
 Made in 180 hour and < 2k lines of codes.